Dixon Cow Days - Sept. 20-21

 Visitors to the event can see an antique tool display, apple butter, apple head dolls, basket making, beekeeping, blacksmiths, chair caning, a children’s shoe display, Civil War display and clothing, cornhusk dolls, crocheting, herbs, kettle corn, lace making, music, needlepoint, painted dolls, pottery, quilting, ropemaking, spinning, stained glass, storytelling, tinsmith, walking sticks, weaving, woodworking and wool dyeing.

-Page 3 of 3 - The Ozark Rounders and Open Range bluegrass bands will be playing music and the Ozark Spirit Cloggers will be performing on stage.
+The Ozark Rounders and Open Range bluegrass bands will be playing music and the Ozark Spirit Cloggers will be performing on stage.

 The cost is $15 per car or people with a season pass to the park can get in for free.